-- the use of ARCUS may be ineffective in identifying additional product candidates; - we may not be able to assemble sufficient resources to acquire or discover additional product candidates; - we may not be able to enter into collaborative arrangements to facilitate development of product candidates; - competitors may develop alternatives that render our product candidates obsolete or less attractive; - our product candidates may be covered by third parties' patents or other exclusive rights; - the regulatory pathway for a product candidate may be too complex, expensive or otherwise difficult to navigate successfully; or our product candidates may be shown to not be effective, have harmful side effects or otherwise pose risks not outweighed by such product candidate's benefits or have other characteristics that may make the products impractical to manufacture, unlikely to receive any required marketing approval, unlikely to generate sufficient market demand or otherwise not achieve profitable commercialization.
+- the use of ARCUS may be ineffective in identifying additional product candidates; - we may not be able to assemble sufficient resources to acquire or discover additional product candidates; - we may not be able to enter into collaborative arrangements to facilitate development of product candidates; - competitors may develop alternatives that render our product candidates obsolete or less attractive; - our product candidates may be covered by third parties' patents or other exclusive rights; - the regulatory pathway for a product candidate may be too complex, expensive or otherwise difficult to navigate successfully; or - our product candidates may be shown to not be effective, have harmful side effects or otherwise pose risks not outweighed by such product candidate's benefits or have other characteristics that may make the products impractical to manufacture, unlikely to receive any required marketing approval, unlikely to generate sufficient market demand or otherwise not achieve profitable commercialization.

-Even if we do commence clinical trials of product candidates and continue to identify new product candidates, such product candidates may never be approved.
+Our product candidates currently undergoing clinical trials and other product candidates we may identify may never be approved.
 Failure to successfully identify and develop new product candidates and obtain regulatory approvals for our products would have a material adverse effect on our business and financial condition and could cause us to cease operations.